 Text messages and the very rare Skype conversation made up for all this distance and I thought it would suffice as it had so far.
-There have been so many times with the click of a button an email to friends would result in ‘I was just thinking about you the other day.’
-Or ‘I was just about to email you’ comments.
+There have been so many times during my stay in London or previous countries I resided in where the click of a button of an email to a friend would result in a statement from them “I was just thinking about you the other day.”
+Or “I was just about to email you” comments.
 Yes, being on people’s thoughts can make them feel so much closer, but being reminded I couldn’t cook a meal or simply give a hug to people I care about felt eerily gaping.

 In this world where boundaries and cultures are becoming ever more tangled (one of the biggest positives about the twenty first century), there are more people than ever before leaving their homelands for various reasons and finding themselves in this predicament.

 One is, of course, never aware of this until the bags are packed and the plane boarded, where those nets of home have been cast aside and all you know has been fled.
 Even if the language is the same, the culture will more than likely be different and there are so many other things you won’t know until feet are on the ground and you are in the hustle of experiencing a country in all its reality.

 No book or series of google map images could prepare you for this and for every person who eventually goes back, countless others never return.
 One thing becomes clear the more you depart from your home or the longer you stay away, there is a choice we all make when we book those tickets, give our loved ones hugs and depart.

 Some of those we leave behind, and may have known through thick and thin, know that whatever happens we won’t be there for it.